 Jason Montgomery did his graduate work at Southwestern Baptist Theological Seminary in Fort Worth, TX, receiving his Master of Divinity in 1997.
-Later, in 2018, Jason received his PhD in Historical Theology/ Church History with a focus in Baptist studies, doing his dissertation on eighteenthcentury Particular Baptist pastor Benjamin Beddome.
+Later, in 2018, Jason received his PhD in Historical Theology/ Church History with a focus in Baptist studies, doing his dissertation on eighteenth-century Particular Baptist pastor Benjamin Beddome.
 Jason has served as pastor of the Faith Community Baptist Church in Fort Worth since 1998 and has been married to his wife, Janice, since 1990.
-They have been blessed with seven children, ranging from 29 down to 9.
+They have been blessed with seven children.